openedx/edx-platform/docs/en_us/course_authors/source/create_new_course.rst

 ****************
 Add Textbooks
 ****************
-You can add textbooks for your course as PDF files.
+You can add PDF textbooks for your course.

 .. note::  Do not use image files (for example, .PNG files) as textbooks for your course, as they are not accessible to screen readers.
 Review the :ref:`Best Practices for Accessible PDFs` for more information.